approach0/docs/content/en/devops.md

     * `stats` for search engine query logs/statistics page

+    * `ui_search` for search page UI (scale it to match the number of search nodes to load-balance large traffic)

 2. Create 4 "indexer" nodes for indexing and crawling, label each node a shard number from 1 to 4, then create:

     * `indexer` for indexers